41ison/QC4DIANN/README.md

 ## Quality control analysis of DIA data using [DIA-NN 1.9.1](https://github.com/vdemichev/DiaNN/releases/tag/1.9.1) search results

 ### General information
-In this repository you will find the quarto markdown **QC_report_DIANN.qmd** for QC check from DIANN search results and the shiny app **QC_report_DIANN_app.r** that will help you to vizualise the results without coding skills.
-All you need to do is to download the **QC_report_DIANN_app.r**, open it in RStudio and click **source**.
-The app will start, then you browse the report.parquet file from DIANN.
+In this repository you will find the quarto markdown `**QC_report_DIANN.qmd**` for QC check from DIANN search results and the shiny app `**QC_report_DIANN_app.r**` that will help you to vizualise the results without coding skills.
+All you need to do is to download the `**QC_report_DIANN_app.r**`, open it in RStudio and click `**Run app**`.
+The app will start, then you browse the `report.parquet` file from DIANN.
 Naturally, make sure you have the required libraries installed in order to have the app working properly.

 ### For the quarto markdown document
 Please, note that the column names are slightly different in `report.tsv` and `report.parquet` files.
 Some importante informations are only available in the `report.parquet`.
-You can download the .qmd document and place it in the same folder as the report.parquet file.
+You can download the .qmd document and place it in the same folder as the `report.parquet` file.

 To have an in depth understanding of what is happening in this script, please check the [DIANN documentation](https://github.com/vdemichev/DiaNN), as well as the original publication of the QuantUMS algorithm by Demichev's group:
 >Franziska Kistner, Justus L. Grossmann, Ludwig R. Sinn, Vadim Demichev.
 QuantUMS: uncertainty minimisation enables confident quantification in proteomics. bioRxiv 2023.06.20.545604; doi: https://doi.org/10.1101/2023.06.20.545604.